Once Were Warriors: Plot summary

 Nig, the Hekes' eldest son, moves out to join a street gang.
 He cares about his siblings but despises his father for his thoughtless brutality, a feeling returned by the elder Heke.
 Nig attempts to find a substitute family in the form of the gang, but this is unsuccessful as the gang members are either too brutal or, in the case of Nig's gang girlfriend, too beaten down to provide him with the love and support he craves.

 The second son, Mark 'Boogie' Heke, has a history of minor criminal offenses and is taken from his family and placed in a borstal.
 Despite his initial anger, Mark finds a new niche for himself, as the borstal manager instructs him in his Māori heritage.

 Grace, the Hekes' thirteen-year-old daughter, loves writing stories as an escape from the brutality of her life.
 Grace's best friend is a drug-addicted boy named Toot who has been cast out by his parents and lives in a wrecked car.
 He is the one who really cares for her.
 She is the maternal figure within the family when her family is a drunken mess, clearing up the house and going with Boogie to court to attempt to make a good impression of their broken family.

 Grace is raped in her bed one night, and she subsequently hangs herself.
-In her diary, later found by her family, Grace says she thinks it was her father who raped her; Jake, who had been too drunk to remember what happened that night, has no answer.
-He leaves his family and starts living in a park, where he reflects on his life and befriends a homeless young man.
+Jake, a suspect, leaves his family and starts living in a park, where he reflects on his life and befriends a homeless young man.
 Meanwhile, Beth starts a Māori culture group and generally attempts to revive the community.